Oceaneering International (OII) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the oilfield services company had gained 27% over the past month, outpacing the Oils-Energy sector's gain of 1% and the S&P 500's gain of 3.34% in that time.
+Prior to today's trading, shares of the oilfield services company had gained 30.96% over the past month.
+This has outpaced the Oils-Energy sector's gain of 0.78% and the S&P 500's gain of 3.39% in that time.

-Investors will be hoping for strength from Oceaneering International as it approaches its next earnings release, which is expected to be July 26, 2023.
+Oceaneering International will be looking to display strength as it nears its next earnings release, which is expected to be July 26, 2023.
 In that report, analysts expect Oceaneering International to post earnings of $0.30 per share.
 This would mark year-over-year growth of 328.57%.
-Our most recent consensus estimate is calling for quarterly revenue of $601.86 million, up 14.85% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $601.86 million, up 14.85% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Oceaneering International.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Oceaneering International.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 17.07% higher within the past month.
-Oceaneering International currently has a Zacks Rank of #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 17.07% higher.
+Oceaneering International is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note Oceaneering International's current valuation metrics, including its Forward P/E ratio of 20.04.
-Its industry sports an average Forward P/E of 17.04, so we one might conclude that Oceaneering International is trading at a premium comparatively.
+Looking at its valuation, Oceaneering International is holding a Forward P/E ratio of 20.7.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.83.

 The Oil and Gas - Field Services industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 237, putting it in the bottom 6% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 220, which puts it in the bottom 13% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report